spattapu1/LoL-Statistical-Analysis/README.md

 In our hypothesis test, we aim to determine whether there is a significant difference between the average team kills for the blue side and the red side.
 We want to understand the relationship between being on the red or blue side and the average kills per side.
 The motivation comes from wanting to determine whether the blue side is actually more likely to win than the red side, as team kills are likely related to the game outcome, making this an important test to explore.

-**Null Hypothesis**: The average team kills for blue and red sides is the same.
+**Null Hypothesis**: Team kills of teams on the blue side and teams on the red side have the same distribution.

-**Alternative Hypothesis**: The average team kills for blue side is greater then red side.
+**Alternative Hypothesis**: Team kills of teams on the blue side and teams on the red side are distributed differently.

 **Test Statistic**: Difference in Means of team kills for blue side and team kills for red side.

-**Significance Level**: 5 Percent
+**Significance Level**: 5%

 Below is the sampling distribution for the test statistic:
-<iframe src="assets/HypTesyDist.html" width="800" height="600" frameborder="0"></iframe>
+<iframe src="assets/HypTestDist.html" width="800" height="600" frameborder="0"></iframe>

-As a result of the hypothesis test that we performed, we achieved a p-value of 0.032.
-Thus we reject the null hypothesis, which indicates that the average difference between teamkills for teams on blue side is larger than teamkills for teams on red side.
+As a result of the hypothesis test that we performed, we achieved a p-value of 0.0.
+Thus we reject the null hypothesis, which indicates that team kills of teams on the blue side and teams on the red side are distributed differently.
 As a result we can infer that although side is randomly assigned to teams during a game, the side of the map a team is on in-game may have an affect on game-play statistics and results of matches.

 ## Framing a Prediction Problem

-Previously, we have found that being on blue side may have a significant affect on team kills.
+Previously, we have found that team kills of teams on the blue side and teams on the red side are distributed differently.
 Since statistics for blue and red side are different, are there specific statistics of gameplay like xpat25, csat25, barons, dragons, etc. that are higher as a result of being on Blue or Red side; Can we use these statistics to predict which side the player was on?

 To address this question, we pose this prediction problem that can be answered with a binary classification model: Based on the difference in in-game statistics can we predict wether the winning side of a game was blue or red?.
 This allows for our classification model to have more accurate measures of differences between sides as apposed to general in-game statistics that are not in relation to the other side.
 Thus our response variable is wether the winner was red or blue which is included in the differences between team statistics dataframe.
 A few rows of this dataframe a pictured below: